Sallustio Bandini

 Sallustio Bandini (19 April 1677 – 8 June 1760) was an Italian archdeacon, economist, and politician.

 He was an advocate of free trade, and removal of local feudal tariffs and tolls.
 He wrote an influential piece on this subject, titled Discorso Economico sopra la Maremma di Siena, published posthumously in 1775.
 Approximately two years before his death, Bandini donated his private library to the University of Siena, under the agreement that the almost 3000 volumes would be made publicly available.
 From this donation the Biblioteca della Sapienza was formed, now known as Biblioteca Comunale degli Intronati.

 Early life

 Bandini was born Sallustio Antonio Bandini in Siena to a prominent local family.
 His father was Patrizio Bandini and his mother was Caterina Piccolomini di Modanella, a member of the influential Piccolomini nobility.
 He was their third son.
+Brought up as a soldier, he preferred retiring into the country and giving himself up to agriculture.
+In 1705, he took holy orders, and became an archdeacon in 1723.
+He was president of the Accademia dei Fisiocritici, a learned society intended to promote natural sciences rather than literature.